Shyena (Hinduism): Literature

 Rishi Vamadeva refers to Shyena as the suparna which brings soma, the favorite oblation of the gods.
-In the Rig Veda, this term is also used to denote a horse.
+In the Rigveda, this term is also used to denote a horse.

 Shyena, along with Ketu Agneya and Vatsa, is one of the sons of Agni, who are all rishis.

 Shyena denotes the Atman, to it belongs the power of realizing the Sole Reality.

 Shyena is referred to as a malevolent sacrifice (yajna) conducted with the intention of causing harm to others.